-Spring break travelers don’t have the flexibility to shift your vacation by a week.
-School will be back in session.
+Spring break travelers don’t have the flexibility to shift their vacation by a week.
+The school will be back in session.
 You’re also traveling during peak travel times, so traffic in and out of airports will be heavy, and you could miss a flight.
 There’s more risk of trip interruptions, delays, or cancelations than at other times of the year.

 If you’re trying to decide if buying travel insurance is worth it for you, think about the following:

 - Could you afford the cost of an overnight hotel stay if you miss a connecting flight or your flight is canceled?

 - Could you pay for medical bills incurred in a foreign country or out-of-network?